 - If you are signing a lease with a roommate, make sure both of your names are on the lease in order for both parties to have rights to the apartment.

-- Check due dates of the rent, the duration or term of the rental, the conditions of occupancy, and the rights and obligations of both parties.
+- Check the duration or term of the rental, the conditions of occupancy, and the rights and obligations of both parties.

 - If you want the landlord to repaint the apartment, have it stated in the lease.